SirGnip/JVMUberRepo/app/FluxFlightFight/doc/projects.md

 - physics of player responding to obstacles (wrap around screen? bounce off of wall? bounce off platform? walk vs fly?)
 - "shell" (title screen, title screen, initial question, gameplay, round end)
 - bonus: things that are just a bit more "polish" that might be nice:
-    - keyboard w/ no repeat
+    - x keyboard w/ no repeat
     - fullscreen and try on TV
     - a pass on sound (flapping w/ variety, crash, walking)
     - NPC's with basic patterns (hover, oscillate back and forth, a small set of behaviors they randomly pick from)
         - hover, move left, move right, rise, fall, fall and walk, fly towards nearest character, fly away from character
-    - tweak falling/flying physics (might need to tweak scale of players and size of screen)
+    - tweak falling/flying physics to be more fun as I just picked rough values to start with (might need to tweak scale of players and size of screen)
     - get in git, maybe github after this is done as things will have stabilized some
     - slight rework on bird visuals
 - Now that this is done, do i have all of my external systems (input, sound, graphics, logging? packaging?, fullscreen?, ui, input registration, controllers)